Abdur-rahman-01/Abdur-Rahman-Qasim/README.md

 ### 💼 What I'm Working On
 - 🔬 **Blood Bank Management System** for the **GBG Selection Challenge**
 - 📱 **Smart Irrigation System** using **NodeMCU** and **Blynk**
-- 💻 **Solutions Challenge 2025** with a team of front-end and back-end developers
+- 💻 **GDG Solutions Challenge 2025** with a team of front-end and back-end developers

 ### 📚 Skills
 - **Languages:** Java (Primary), Python (OOP basics), JavaScript (Beginner)